 Experience fast visual updates with every click whether you are changing colors, modifying labels, editing pop-ups, or filtering.
 These quick updates help you explore and symbolize your data with greater ease and freedom to try new things.

-Give Map Viewer Beta a spin!
+Give Map Viewer a spin!